hisubram/mobilefoundation/integrating_cloud_object_storage.md

 ## Prerequisites
 {: #cos-prerequisites}

 1. Install the [mfpdev-cli](https://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.dev.doc/dev/c_wl_cli_description.html) by running `npm install -g mfpdev-cli`.
 This cli is used to register the ionic app and deploy the adapter to the MF server.
-Alternatively these activites can be performed from the MF server dashboard.
+Alternatively these activities can be performed from the MF server dashboard.

 2. Install [{{ site.data.keyword.cloud_notm}} CLI](https://console.bluemix.net/docs/cli/index.html#overview) on your machine.